Congregation Gemiluth Chassodim: Today

 Congregation Gemiluth Chassodim remains an active part of the Greater Alexandria community.
-It serves as a regional synagogue drawing in members from such neighboring communities as: Natchitoches, Leesville, Natchez, Winnfield, and Fort Polk.
+It serves as a regional synagogue drawing in members from such neighboring communities as: Natchitoches, Leesville, Natchez, Winnfield, and Fort Johnson.
 Its current membership consists of approximately 120 member families with a religious school of 30 students.
 Its previous two rabbis, Martin Hinchin and Arnold Task served a combined 52 years in their service to the congregation.

 Shabbat services are held weekly on Friday evenings and Saturday mornings.
 The Temple actively hosts numerous guest speakers, concerts, and cultural events for the Jewish and non-Jewish communities of Alexandria.

-Rabbis

-Below is a listing of the rabbis who have served the congregation since 1873: